 Employer Guide to Apprenticeships

-Our apprenticeships are a 15-24 month investment in the transformation of your business functions.
-This guide explains more about what apprenticeships are and how they are delivered.
-It will also help you understand your responsibilities as an employer of an apprentice.
+Our apprenticeships are a 15–24-month investment in the transformation of your business functions.
+This guide explains what apprenticeships are, how they are delivered and your responsibilities as an employer of an apprentice.

 Sections in this guide